 The primary native leader who organized the many disparate tribes into a united resistance was Tecumseh.

-Watch Tecumseh-One of the Greatest Native American Leaders of All Time, from Bobblehead George, to see who he was and what he stood for:
+Watch Tecumseh, from Wiki4All, to see who he was and what he stood for:

 These Native American tribes were also supported by the British Empire, which made it even more difficult for the American government to defeat them.
 Natives did not have the ability to make guns on a massive scale but were able to buy them from Britain, dramatically improving their ability to resist.